1982 Porsche 928 hatchback coupe

 “the finest Porsche ever built”

-1982 was the final model year for the first-generation Porsche 928, which would be replaced by the slightly more powerful Porsche 928 S for 1983.
+1982 was the final model year for the first-generation Porsche 928, which would be replaced by the slightly more powerful Porsche 928 S in 1983.
 Despite the aerodynamic look of Wolfgang Möbius’ exterior design, the 928’s drag coefficient was a middling 0.41.

 1982 Porsche 928 advertisement